 UT Travel courses are a popular choice for many Spartans to go abroad.
-Developed by a faculty member, most courses are taught during the spring semester and feature a travel component during spring break or at the end of the semester.
+Developed by faculty members, most courses are taught during the spring semester and feature a travel component during spring break or at the end of the semester.
 Occasionally, winter intersession travel courses are available.
 Each year, a number of different courses are offered, including Honors Abroad courses.
-The Executive MBA for Business Leaders Program also requires a three-week international travel component.
+The Executive MBA for Business Leaders program also requires a three-week international travel component.

 Summer and Semester/Year Abroad Programs

 Gain valuable experience and become more culturally aware by completing an international internship.
-There are many internship programs which specialize in placing students in a company or organization that best matches major, career interests, experience, and skill set.
+There are many internship programs that specialize in placing students in a company or organization that best matches major, career interests, experience and skillsets.
 Many internships can be taken for credit.
-Learn how you can earn practical experience abroad by consulting with an Education Abroad Advisor and UT’s internship coordinator.
+Learn how you can earn practical experience abroad by consulting with an Education Abroad advisor and UT's internship coordinator.
 Note that UT minimum requirements and published deadlines apply.

 Community-Based Service Learning

-The Office of International Programs advises students to discuss opportunities with an Education Abroad Advisor to find sustainable and ethical options for community-based service learning abroad.
+The Office of International Programs advises students to discuss opportunities with an Education Abroad advisor to find sustainable and ethical options for community-based service learning abroad.
 Students can combine volunteer service with an academic program abroad and are able to receive official notation on their co-curricular transcript for community-based service learning.
-Note that UT minimum requirements and published deadlines apply.

 Student Research/Inquiry Abroad

-UT students have the opportunity to collaborate with faculty members to produce globally focused scholarly activities or research.
-These experiences allow student to prepare research, attend conferences and present academic work in front of a globally diverse audience.
+UT students have the opportunity to collaborate with faculty members to produce globally-focused scholarly activities or research.
+These experiences allow students to prepare research, attend conferences and present academic work in front of a globally diverse audience.